Gillian Docherty: Awards and recognition

 In March 2017 Docherty was described as one of The Scotsman's most influential women in technology.
 In 2017 she was listed in the top 10 most influential data professionals in the UK.
 In 2018 was named Digital Leader for the UK.
 She also received an Outstanding Achievement Award at Scotland’s Women in Technology Awards in 2019.
 Docherty was appointed Officer of the Order of the British Empire (OBE) in the 2019 Birthday Honours for services to information technology and business.
+She was then appointed Commander of the British Empire (CBE) in the 2025 New Years Honours for services to information technology and business.
 She was elected a Fellow of the Royal Society of Edinburgh in 2024.

 Personal

 Docherty is married with a daughter who appeared on stage with her during her TEDx talk.